-A dedicated team of platform experts, available to all Loopio users.
-Support can be contacted by email (email@example.com), by phone (+1 844-456-6746, ext.
+A dedicated team of platform experts available to Loopio users.
+Our Support Team can be contacted by email (firstname.lastname@example.org), by phone (+1 844-456-6746, ext.
 1), or within the platform under the Help menu.
-Support hours are Monday to Friday from 9:00 AM to 9:00 PM Eastern.

 A Slack-hosted community for professionals who respond to complex sales and marketing documents.
 Members around the world connect to offer insights, ask platform questions, and share best practices.

 A one-stop hub for Loopio mastery.
 Loopio users can take interactive e-learning modules, get Loopio Certified, and view an assortment of best practice resources.

 The central knowledge and content repository of Loopio.
 A Library is a collection of a business’ current winning descriptions and responses that can be used as a ‘single source of truth’.
 To avoid creating a messy and enlarged content repository, avoid having duplicate entries.

 A visible message to provide your team with additional context about how a Library Entry should be used, or any steps required before using it.
 Alerts are limited to 250 characters.